tomasf18/death-node/docs/REPORT.md

   - tamper with locally stored encrypted envelopes or metadata,
   - inject forged or replayed reports,
-  - withhold valid reports or selectively refuse to synchronize.
+  - hold valid reports or selectively refuse to synchronize.

   The attacker is assumed unable to break cryptographic primitives or forge valid signatures without access to private keys.
 Integrity verification, per-node chaining, and global consistency checks mitigate these attacks.